George O. Albright Scholarship.

 Truman Hester Memorial Scholarship.

 The Montgomery County Republican Women’s Club sponsors this scholarship awarded to a sophomore, junior, or senior political science major with a minimum 3.0 cumulative GPA.
 Past recipients may reapply for the scholarship.
-For further information contact Dr. David Kanervo at (931) 221-7515.
+For further information, contact the Political Science Department, (931) 221-7515.

 Montgomery County Bar Association - John H. Peay Scholarship.